zorani/RaspPiNexmonScripts/README.md

 The DHCPCD service is known to occasionaly try and manage wlan0 again by setting it to managed mode.
 This ofcourse stops airodump-ng or tcpdump from collecting data.
 Airodump-ng will suddenly stop collecting data.
 In an attempt to over come this problem the WiFi setup script runs a stop_dchpcd_managing_wlan0() command.
 More info availabel in the code comments.
+Some clues in this thread https://serverfault.com/questions/869857/systemd-how-to-selectively-disable-wpa-supplicant-for-a-specific-wlan-interface

 ## Airsniffing Software